Methods to Calculate the Upper Bound of Gini Coefficient Based on Grouped Data and the Result for China: Introduction

 \section{Introduction}

-Gini coefficient is a very important and famous index to measure the wealth gap of a country or district.
-The calculation of it requires the income information of the population.
-However, the data of most countries and districts are published in groups instead of individually, such as the data from 2003 to 2008 published on {\em China Statistical Yearbook}(see Table~\ref{tab:data1} and Table~\ref{tab:data2}).
-In these data, a large amount of respondents are divided into several groups (eight~groups for urban China, five~groups for rural China) based on per capita annual income from low to high.
-On each group, average per capita annual income and population proportion are provided, while the income brackets are not given.
-How to estimate Gini coefficient properly based on this type of data has been a problem receiving widespread concern since the seventies of last century.
-This problem can be described mathematically as follows:
+The Gini coefficient is a crucial and popular index used to measure wealth disparity in specific countries or regions \cite{dorfman1979formula,gini1936measure}.
+Accurate calculation of the Gini coefficient typically requires complete income distribution data of a population.
+However, such detailed information is often unavailable.
+Many countries and regions release data in aggregated groupings rather than individual details.
+A notable example is the data spanning from 2003 to 2008, as presented in the {\it China Statistical Yearbook} (see Table~\ref{tab:data1} and Table~\ref{tab:data2}).
+In this dataset, respondents are categorized into distinct groups based on ascending per capita annual income, with eight groups for urban China and five for rural China.
+The data provides average per capita annual income and corresponding population proportions for each group but does not indicate income brackets.
+This provides partial information about the income distribution of the population without disclosing details at the individual level.
+Since the 1970s, effectively estimating the Gini coefficient from this type of data has been a significant challenge.